trusch/opencore/README.md

 ## Build

-At this point you will need `podman` and `buildah` to build and run this service locally.
+For the default build process you will need `podman` and `buildah` to build and run this service locally.
 You don't need a rust toolchain, but if you have one I'm sure you know how to use it.

 To build the image run:
 ```